How protest music became a powerful historical force for change

 © History Skills

-The 1970s and 1980s witnessed a diversification of protest music, with genres like punk, reggae, and hip-hop emerging as new platforms for social commentary.
+With the dawn of the 1970s and 1980s, there was a sudden a diversification of protest music styles, with genres like punk, reggae, and hip-hop emerging as new platforms for social commentary.

-Punk bands like The Clash and The Sex Pistols used their music to critique political systems and societal norms, while reggae artists like Bob Marley championed themes of liberation and resistance.
+Punk bands like The Clash and The Sex Pistols used their music to openly criticize political systems and societal norms.

-The fall of the Berlin Wall in 1989 was accompanied by a soundtrack of protest songs that had been banned in Eastern Europe, highlighting the global reach of this musical movement.
+With the dramatic fall of the Berlin Wall in 1989, a soundtrack of protest songs was published that included a range of songs that had been banned in Eastern Europe.

 What kinds of issues does protest music focus on?

-Another common theme is anti-war sentiment, which became particularly pronounced during the Vietnam War era.
+Another common theme in protest music is anti-war sentiment.
+The desire for global peace became particularly pronounced during the Vietnam War era.

 Why protest music has made people angry